 - Documents related to outside ownership in any other business, if applicable.
 We inform you if there is a potential for affiliation and what specific documents you may have to provide to the SBA.

 - Resumes.
-We review against past employment reported on the taxes, W-2’s and 1099’s and ensure the resume meets the SBA’s unconditional control requirement.
+We review against past employment reported on the W-2’s and 1099’s and ensure the resume meets the full-time and SBA’s unconditional control requirement.

 - SBA Personal Financial Statement.
 We provide a detailed worksheet for you to complete to ensure that all assets and liabilities are reported along with ensuring the limitation on Adjusted Net Worth is not exceeding the SBA’s $850,000 threshold.

 - Supporting statements to corroborate SBA Personal Financial Statement amounts.
-We review each statement and properly allocate the correct amounts to the respective individual along with ensuring that the SBA’s time sensitivity requirements are met.
+We review each statement and properly allocate the correct amounts to the respective individual along with ensuring that the SBA’s 30-day maximum sensitivity requirements are met.

 - SBA Statement of Personal History.
 Review for completeness and accuracy.

 - SBA fingerprint card, if required.

 - Personal tax returns for the last three years.
 We review to ensure you meet the SBA’s Adjusted Gross Income requirements and all supporting statements, 1099’s and W-2’s are provided.

 - Evidence of payment for any personal taxes owed, if applicable.

 - Business financial Statements for the current year to date and the last three years.
 We compare these against the company tax returns for accuracy and compliance to SBA required standards for financial statements.

 - Business tax returns for the last three years.
 We ensure that all ownership is accurately reported and there are no inconsistencies between the taxes and the business financial statements.

 - Evidence of payment for any business taxes owed, if applicable.

 - Business loan documents.
 We review for unconditional control requirements and to make sure all applicable documents are provided.

 At the end of the preparation process, we will upload your 8(a) Application documents to certify.sba.gov for review by the SBA.
 As part of our 8(a) Application Completion Service, we will draft and respond to all SBA requests for additional information that may be needed to complete their review.